Terry-Diana/Terry-Diana/README.md

 # 👋 Hi there, I'm Terry Diana

-## I'm a Software Developer
+## I'm a Software Engineer

-- 🌱 Always improving my skills
+- ❤️ Leading with empathy & a holistic approach to problem solving
-- 👯 I’m looking to collaborate with other developers on open source projects
+- 🌱 Leveraging a growth mindset & culture to build & scale
-- 🥅 2024 Goals: Deepen my knowledge in JavaScript tech stacks
+- ⭐️ Fostering a safe environment to unlock individuals' potential to be their best selves
-- ⚡ Fun fact: I love to sketch, hike and play all sports
+- 🎓 Teaching classes & workshops for post-secondary & professional development audiences

 ---